zoul221/laravel-coding-test-level-1/README.md

 #### IMPORTANT NOTICE:
 - Application has mail setup and redis setup
  Make sure redis are installed in ur wamp or xamp, and make sure you setup ur mailtrap environment as well in .env
+- For third party jokes API-key, go subscribe at https://rapidapi.com/KegenGuyll/api/dad-jokes to get the API-key

 To migrate data:
   - php artisan migrate